ThatMantis/POH_Lab_ONT_NGS/setup.md

 > > OR: Enter `\\wsl$` in the run command. i.e.: `[WINDOWS KEY + R] > \\wsl$ > [ENTER]`
 > >
 > > Our personal Linux files will typically be stored at: `\\wsl$\Ubuntu\home\<yourname>`.
 Where <yourname> is the username you defined during installation.
 > >
 > {: .idea}
 >
+> > ## Removing Ubuntu from WSL2
+> >
+> > In case the user is interested in removing/resetting their Ubuntu image from WSL2/their laptops after the workshop, they can do so by:
+> > 1.
+Find the Bash shell distro name (likely `Ubuntu` by default) with: `wsl --list`
+> > 2.
+Unregister (removing) the distro with the following line, replacing `Your_Ubuntu_distro` with the distro name you obtained from the step above: `wsl --unregister Your_Ubuntu_distro`
+> >
+> > Note that once unregistered, all data, settings, and software associated with that distribution will be permanently lost.
+Reinstalling by following the steps above (with `wsl --install` ) will install a clean copy of the distribution.
+For example, wsl --unregister Ubuntu would remove Ubuntu from the distributions available in WSL.
+Running wsl --list will reveal that it is no longer listed.
+> >
+> {: .idea}
+>